-I was talking with a COO a few days ago about the evolution of business intelligence and rental housing’s approach to data.
+I was talking with a COO a few days ago about the evolution of business intelligence and multifamily housing’s approach to data.
 We started talking about buzzwords like “big data,” and it reminded me of a great Harvard Business Review (HBR) article back in December 2013.

 Written by Jeanne W. Ross, Cynthia M. Beath, and Anne Quaadgras, You May Not Need Big Data After All talked about how companies can “learn how lots of little data can inform everyday decision making.”
-This article has always resonated with me with respect to rental housing because “big data” applications typically involve massive datasets…terabytes or even petabytes of data.
+This article has always resonated with me with respect to multifamily rental housing because “big data” applications typically involve massive datasets…terabytes or even petabytes of data.

-The reality for us in rental housing is that we really have small data sets…megabytes or maybe gigabytes (actually, sometimes just kilobytes!) of data.
+The reality for us in multifamily housing is that we really have small data sets…megabytes or maybe gigabytes (actually, sometimes just kilobytes!) of data.
 That makes reviewing the lessons from this HBR article more important, and still relevant 8+ years after its publication.

 Based on their studies of several companies, their premise is that most organizations are not equipped to truly leverage “big data,” but all are in a position to do a better job of leveraging data to improve performance—and those who displayed a culture of “evidence-based decision-making” outperformed those who didn’t.